usnistgov/FederalProfile-8259A/_8259-Control/configuration.md

 ## Training is provided to workers covering the IoT device configuration requirements.

-Policies and procedures establish the training necessary for individuals responsible for implementing the policies and procedures to establish the minimum requirements for IoT device configuration settings.
+Policies and procedures establish the training necessary for individuals responsible for implementing the policies and procedures for the minimum required IoT device configuration settings.
 Controls that may be necessary:

 **Manufacturer:**

-- Provide documentation to IoT device customers explaining how to configure the devices, and related actions to take with the devices.
+- Provide documentation to the IoT device customers explaining how to configure the devices, and related actions to take with the devices.
-- Provide training (e.g., in person, online webinar, video, etc.) to IoT device customers to teach them how to configure the devices, and perform related actions.
+- Provide training (e.g., in person, online webinar, video, etc.) to the IoT device customers to teach them how to configure the devices, and perform related actions.

 **Agency:**